Nick Maton Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (4.16).
+- The Guardians' 4.16 team ERA ranks 12th among all league pitching staffs.

-- The Guardians are sending Gaddis (0-1) out to make his fourth start of the season.
-He is 0-1 with an 8.53 ERA and 11 strikeouts through 12 2/3 innings pitched.
+- Gaddis (0-1) gets the starting nod for the Guardians in his fourth start of the season.
+He's put together an 8.53 ERA in 12 2/3 innings pitched, with 11 strikeouts.

-- In his last time out on Tuesday, the right-hander went three innings against the New York Yankees, giving up eight earned runs while surrendering eight hits.
+- In his most recent time out on Tuesday against the New York Yankees, the righty went three innings, allowing eight earned runs while surrendering eight hits.

-- The 25-year-old has an 8.53 ERA and 7.8 strikeouts per nine innings across three games this season, while allowing a batting average of .275 to opposing hitters.
+- In three games this season, the 25-year-old has put up an ERA of 8.53, with 7.8 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.